PSB songs that have been used in films and "non-musical" TV shows

 45. Absolutely Fabulous

 Maybe it doesn't really count, but a modified version of the Pet Shop Boys' "Absolutely Fabulous" video was featured in an "Ab Fab" TV special titled Absolutely Fabulous Moments, which was originally broadcast on July 24, 1994.
 (I'm not sure on which network it first ran, although I believe it has been shown on both BBC America and Comedy Central.)
-If, however, you don't wish to count that, then several other more recent television occurrences surely do qualify.
+Other special programs about Ab Fab in the years since have used segments of the PSB track in various ways.
+If, however, you don't wish to count these instances, then several other more recent television occurrences surely do qualify.
 In the U.K. Channel 4 documentary Growing Up Gay, first broadcast in 2002, it could be heard briefly playing in "real life" during an interview segment a little more than three minutes into the program.
 "Absolutely Fabulous" also featured in the July 27, 2003 episode of Futurama, which was aptly titled "Obsolutely Fabulous," thereby making it very close to the "title song."
 Both the February 22, 2009 episode of the U.K. cooking competition show Celebrity Come Dine with Me and the premier episode of the seventh series/season of the U.K. edition of Celebrity Big Brother, which aired on January 3, 2010, used "Absolutely Fabulous" for background music at certain points.
 Later in 2010 (on August 29), BBC4 first broadcast the documentary Blackpool on Film, in which the ''Rollo Our Tribe Tongue-in-Cheek Remix'' of "Absolutely Fabulous" could be heard during a sequence that focused on the famed "Blackpool Illuminations"—which are, after all, pretty fabulous.
 The April 29, 2013 edition (Series 17, Episode 14) of the BBC program Homes Under the Hammer also briefly employed a remix of this track.
 The November 22, 2018 episode of the U.K. news show Good Morning Britain played "Absolutely Fabulous" in the background during a clip of actor John Barrowman's exploits as an ongoing contestant on the TV show I'm a Celebrity… Get Me Out of Here! on which his repeated use of the exclamation "Fabulous!" has become something of a catchphrase.
 And a special edition of the U.K. The Apprentice, subtitled Best Bits: Celebrity Specials, first airing on October 8, 2020, briefly featured the track during a segment in which Trinny Woodall tells Cheryl Cole to exercise in order to fend off exhaustion.

 46. A Red Letter Day